PythonDataScience24/Group20_Covid-19-Dashboard/README.md

 the modules listed in `requirements.txt` are installed in the python environment.

+The application is a web app, and is viewable in the browser on http://127.0.0.1:8050/

 ## What the program currently does

 The data is imported and simple statistics are calculated.